James-QiuHaoran/Tools/docker-guides.md

 You can delete the container by `docker stop container-id` and then `docker rm container-id`.
 The container id can be retrieved from `docker ps`.

 You can push the image to the docker hub by `docker image push haoranq4/image-name`.
+- Login with your Docker Hub account required;

 You can delete the image after all container instances are removed by `docker image rm haoranq4/image-name`.